How Much Gap Is Accepted For Study In Australia

 How to Explain a Study Gap in Your SOP

-Your Statement of Purpose should not treat the gap as an embarrassing secret.
+Your Statement of Purpose should not hide the gap.
 It should explain it calmly and logically.

 A strong SOP usually answers five questions: